Howard Green (American football)

-Howard Green Jr. (born January 12, 1979) is an American former professional football defensive tackle who played in the National Football League (NFL) from 2002 to 2011.
-He played college football at Southwest Mississippi Community College from 1998 to 1999 and then for the LSU Tigers of Louisiana State University from 2000 to 2001.
+Howard Green Jr. (born January 12, 1979) is an American former professional football player who was a defensive tackle in the National Football League (NFL) from 2002 to 2011.
+He played college football at Southwest Mississippi Community College from 1998 to 1999 and then for the LSU Tigers from 2000 to 2001.
 He was selected by the Houston Texans in the sixth round of the 2002 NFL draft but was waived before the start of the 2002 season.
 Green played in the NFL for five teams: the Baltimore Ravens, New Orleans Saints, Seattle Seahawks, New York Jets, and Green Bay Packers, while also being an offseason member of the Miami Dolphins, Minnesota Vikings, and Washington Redskins, and spent time on the Texans active roster in 2002.
 In Super Bowl XLV against the Pittsburgh Steelers, which the Packers won 31–25, Green hit quarterback Ben Roethlisberger's arm, forcing an interception that was returned for a touchdown.